adamwan-nexplore/guidebook-nxp-hk/how-we-develop/general.md

     - extract constants
     - extract enums
     - name some complicated anonymous functions
-    - leave some application log
+    - leave some application logs
     - tidy up the content of application log

 2. Deliver your change with quality and confidence